moldis-group/home/index.md

 <img src="assets/img/nodes.jpeg"  height="150">

-We use quantum chemistry and materials simulation software developed by research groups across the world.
+We use several quantum chemistry and materials modeling software developed by research groups across the world.

 <!--
 <a href="https://fhi-aims.org/">